bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Rain
+- Cloudy
 - 89% humidity
-- 23 mph wind
+- 20 mph wind
 - 100% cloud cover
 - 35 AQI 🟩
 - 0.56 inches of rain in the past 24 hours